-- 1. Most US airlines support NextGen and ATC privatization because it will improve operations and airport throughput while reducing delays.
-While not said specifically, this is the only reason why any airline would support such a wide-ranging change to the ATC system.
-Unfortunately, these improvements will be limited at best, since ATC cannot efficiently solve airline delays.
-The airline business model is simple: increase profits, improve quality, cut costs, and increase production efficiency by delivering the passenger where they were promised, when they were promised - something ATC can't and shouldn't be concerned about. - 2.
-Privatization is about modernizing our aviation infrastructure faster.
-Actually, privatization is about taking over full control of the movement of aircraft faster.
-How is an outside organization controlling the airlines' primary production process good for passengers or airline production efficiencies? - 3.
-The US ATC system is antiquated.
-This isn't entierly accurate, as much of the US ATC equipment (Standard Terminal Automation Replacement System [STARS], En Route Automation Modernization [ERAM], etc.) has been updated within the last 10 years. - 4.
-Aircraft still navigate using World War II era ground-based tools.
-This is misleading since both radar and ground-based navigational beacons have been replaced many times.
-Further, almost all aircraft, especially commercial aircraft, use the ground navaids as sensors to power sophisticated aircraft navigational computers in the same way these systems use satellites. - 5.
-The FAA has tried to upgrade complicated software/solutions in the ATC system for four decades, but fail because they aren't funded, staffed, or capable of implementing.
-Since delays/congestion are not ATC's fault, the FAA's failure to "fix" delays and airport congestion has nothing to do with ATC staff, capabilities, or funding. - 6.
-The FAA is poised to switch from ground-based radar to GPS surveillance.
-This assumes that all aircraft are equipped with the avionics to receive and transmit GPS to the ATC system, which is simply not the case.
+- Most US airlines support NextGen and ATC privatization because they think it will improve operations and airport throughput, while reducing delays - This is the only reason why any airline would support such a wideranging change to the ATC system.
+Unfortunately, these improvements will be limited at best since ATC cannot efficiently solve airline delays.
+The airline business model is simple: increase profits, improve quality, cut costs, and increase production efficiency by delivering the passenger where they were promised, when they were promised, something ATC can't, and shouldn't be concerned about. - Privatization is about modernizing our aviation infrastructure faster - Actually, Privatization is about taking over full control of the movement of aircraft faster.
+How is an outside organization controlling the airlines' primary production process good for passengers or airline production efficiencies? - > The US ATC system is antiquated This isn't entirely accurate, as much of the US ATC equipment (Standard Terminal Automation System [STARS], Enroute Automation Modernization [ERAM], etc.) has been updated over the last 10 years.

+"Most US airlines support NextGen and ATC privatization because they think it will improve operations and airport throughput, while reducing delays..."

+- Aircraft still navigate using World War II era groundbased tools - This is very misleading since both radar and ground-based navigational beacons have been replaced many times.
+Further, almost all aircraft, especially commercial aircraft, use the ground navigational aids as sensors to power sophisticated aircraft navigational computers, in exactly the same way these systems use satellites. - > The FAA has tried to upgrade complicated software/ solutions in the ATC system for four decades, but fail because they aren't funded, staffed, or capable of implementing - Since delays/congestion are not ATC's fault, FAA's failure to "fix" delays and airport congestion has nothing to do with ATC staff, capabilities, or funding. - The FAA is poised to switch from ground-based radar to GPS surveillance - This assumes that all aircraft are equipped with the avionics to receive and transmit GPS to the ATC system, which is simply not the case.
 Additionally, given that GPS is easily jammed, radar will still be a significant part of the US surveillance system for decades to come.
-For example, imagine a single source GPS separation/navigation solution being jammed around New York City at 5 p.m.
-Even when all aircraft are GPS equipped, the US military will require radar for security reasons to prevent losing aircraft position in case of GPS failure.

-- 7. The FAA's existing flight tracking system is broken and antiquated.
-This is completely inaccurate.
-The ATC system's structure is inefficient but not broken.
+For example, imagine a single source GPS separation/ navigation solution being jammed around New York City at 5 PM?
+Even when all aircraft are GPS equipped, the US military will require radar for security reasons to prevent losing aircraft tracking in case of GPS failure. - > The FAA's existing flight tracking system is broken and antiquated - This is completely inaccurate.
+The ATC system's structure is inefficient, but not broken or antiquated.
 This inefficiency is a symptom of the highly variant aircraft flows.
 Historically, ATC's only solution has been highly restrictive linear, nose-to-tail structure.
-However, this problem would ease if airlines focused more on real-time aircraft time management and ATC coordination. - Privatization will fix NAS delays.
-If we are only trying to reduce government inefficiency, privatization may have merit.
-But if we are trying to reduce airline inefficiency, as is often stated, neither privatization nor NextGen will make a difference.
-Only airline operational excellence can do this.
+However, this problem would ease if airlines focused more on real time aircraft time management and ATC coordination. - Privatization will fix NAS delays If we are only trying to reduce government inefficiency, privatization may have merit.
+But if we are trying to reduce airline inefficiency, as is often stated, neither Privatization nor NextGen will make a difference.
+Only airline Operational Excellence, powered by Business Based Flow Management (BBFM), can do this.

-What is BBFM?
+What is Business Based Flow Management Exchange (BBFM)?

-From the 1970s-1990s, Toyota leapfrogged the competition with an operational solution that dramatically improved quality, reduced costs, and increased throughput.[3]
-BBFM is that same approach for airlines and ATC - a real-time airline supply chain and ATC-coordinated solution that allows an airline to leapfrog the competition.
+From the 1970s to 1990s, Toyota leapfrogged the competition with an operational solution that dramatically improved quality, reduced costs, and increased throughput.
+3 BBFM is that same approach for airlines and ATC - a real time, "day of", airline Supply Chain and ATC coordinated solution that allows an airline to leapfrog the competition.